*Clicca qui per trovare la versione italiana di questo documento – The Rush Way Micro Division (ITALIA)

 Player Position: Rush believes that under the age of 14, every player should have the opportunity to experience all positions on the field.
 Players should not be stereotyped into specific positions because of speed, size or other qualities, but should experience the emotion and functions of all positions on the field.
 These experiences allow them to advance their soccer knowledge, raise their technical ability, and gives them opportunities to think as a field player, all of which raise the level of their position-specific demands.

-Substitutions: Regardless of the state of the game, all players should come off the field at the center line and exchange courtesy with their replacement.
+Substitutions: Regardless of the state of the game, all players should come off the field and exchange courtesy with their replacement (when possible).
 This will promote team spirit and give confidence to the players entering the field.

 Pre-game / Warm Up Routines: For this age group, the Rush Way suggestion is to take the warm up opportunity to review a concept trained during the week on a quick activity.
 End this period with a fun, engaging activity.
 Normally this is achieved by simply shooting at goal.
 Promote the excitement of playing, and remember that kids at this age don’t need any type of warm up from a biological point of view, so routines like stretching are not needed.

-During the Match: Game are a great coaching opportunity, but caution, don’t over do it, always respect the 4:1 coaching approach, and make most of your comments when off the ball and preferably in natural stoppages.
+During the Match: Games are a great coaching opportunity, but caution, don’t over do it.
+Make sure your coaching is positive and builds confidence, like stated in the Rush Blue Thread, and make most of your comments when off the ball and preferably in natural stoppages.

 Half Time: Rush encourages players to analyze problems and discuss solutions on their own before coach intervention.
 Players should be given a couple of minutes away from the coaching staff to voice opinions and discuss solutions.
 The coach should then bring their views and knowledge to the group.
 The Rush Way expects our comments to apply the 4:1 positive to instructional coaching method.
+Once again, understand the 4:1 ratio as a tool to coach positively, not as a unbreakable rule.
 Don’t over-coach in this period, remember that kids’ span of attention is limited and they don’t understand abstract concepts at this age, so focus on the motivational aspects and the enjoyment of playing.

-Post Game: Once again: the Rush Way expects our comments to apply the 4:1 comments.
+Post Game: Once again, the Rush Way is to coach positively, encourage players, and build confidence.
 In this age group, stay very positive independently of results and always highlighting the enjoyment of playing the sport.

 Greeting: Players are expected to greet the staff with a handshake for all staff local, national and international.
 The Rush staff across the country expect their players to shake their coaches hand each time they meet.
 Why?…respect, build social skills, break down barriers, learn culturally accepted behavior, the list goes on.